Clostridium difficile infection

 Once the diarrhoea stops, the risks of spreading C. diff infection are much lower.
 Read more about hand washing.

-If you're in hospital
+If you are in hospital

-If you are in hospital, you'll be placed in isolation to reduce the risk of spreading C. diff infection to other patients.
+If you're in hospital, you'll be placed in isolation to reduce the risk of spreading C. diff infection to other patients.
 This means you'll be in your own room and have your own toilet.
 Hospital staff caring for you may wear gloves and gowns or aprons to prevent them carrying the bacteria to other patients.
 If you're in isolation, don't visit patients in other parts of the ward or in other wards.
 You may also be asked not to go into public areas.

 Healthy visitors, including pregnant women, can carry on visiting you in hospital as they aren't at an increased risk of infection.
 But your visitors must wash their hands with soap and water when they leave your room.
 It's unlikely that the bacteria will be transmitted if everyone keeps up good hand hygiene.
 Your family can take your laundry home and wash it as usual.

-Clostridium difficile infection – NZ perspective(external link)(external link) – Dr Sally Roberts, Infectious Diseases Physician and Clinical Microbiologist, Auckland DHB and HQSC, 2019
+Clostridium difficile infection – NZ perspective(external link) – Dr Sally Roberts, Infectious Diseases Physician and Clinical Microbiologist, Auckland DHB and HQSC, NZ, 2019

-Clostridium difficile infection (CDI) – issues around surveillance and notifiability(external link)(external link) – Dr John Holmes, Public Health Medicine Specialist, ESR and University of Otago, 2019
+Clostridium difficile infection (CDI) – issues around surveillance and notifiability(external link) – Dr John Holmes, Public Health Medicine Specialist, ESR and University of Otago, NZ, 2019

 Need help now?

-Healthline supporters block
+Healthline logo in supporters block

 Credits: Healthify editorial team.
 Healthify is brought to you by Health Navigator Charitable Trust.